OpenNebula/docs/source/operation/vm_setup/add_content.rst

     # (it can freeze during the boot process).
     sed -i 's/console=ttyS[^ "]*//g' /etc/default/grub /boot/grub/grub.cfg

-    # Install VMware tools.
-You can skip this step for KVM images
-    apt-get install -y open-vm-tools

 Step 6.
 Create an Overlay Image
 -------------------------------